francescomari/sdb/README.md

 The version of the segment.
 * `generation`
 The generation this segment belongs to.
+* `fullGeneration`
+The full generation this segment belongs to.
+* `compacted`
+Indicates if this segment was created as part of a compaction operations.
+This fields assumes only the values `true` or `false`.
 * `reference`
 A multi-value field containing references to other segments.
 For every reference, its number and the corresponding segment is shown.